 The simulated views of the substation were prepared based on preliminary engineering.
 Since the preparation of the simulations, the minimum setback requirements have been reduced; therefore, the substation depicted in the simulations may appear further from both Nicolas Road and Calle Medusa than it would appear if constructed.

-002805.CP07.03.00.q (2009 Corp CD Archives - Vol 5) 11/12/2009 a.
-KOP 3 - Existing view looking east from the intersection of Nicolas Road and Calle Golibri west of the Canine Substation.
+002805.CP07.03.00.q (2009 Corp CD Archives - Vol 5) 11/12/2009 b.
+KOP 3 - Simulated view as it would appear from the intersection of Nicolas Road and Calle Golibri west of the Canine Substation.